Deselect all objects.

 - Composers for Asian scripts

 - Create a text poster using Image Trace

 - Web graphics

 - Creative Cloud Libraries in Illustrator

 Learn how to edit, reshape, smoothen, and simplify paths using different tools available in Illustrator.

 Select paths, segments, and anchor points

-- If you can see the points, you can click them with the Direct Selection tool to select them.
+- If you can see the points, click them with the Direct Selection tool to select them.
 Shift-click to select multiple points.

 - Select the Direct Selection tool and drag a boundary around the anchor points.
 Shift-drag around additional anchor points to select them.

 - You can select anchor points from selected or unselected paths.
 Move the Direct Selection tool over the anchor point until the pointer displays a hollow square for unselected and filled square for selected paths in a magnified state, and then click the anchor point.
 Shift-click additional anchor points to select them.